SNAP Benefits in Hawaii: How to Apply and Qualify

 • Hot foods sold ready-to-eat

-• Non-food items like pet foods, cleaning supplies, or cosmetics
+• Non-food items like pet foods, cleaning supplies, paper products, and cosmetics

 How to Manage Your SNAP Benefits